njsmith/zs/doc/index.rst

   <http://storage.googleapis.com/books/ngrams/books/datasetsv2.html>`_
   are distributed as a set of gzipped text files in tab-separated format, and take 1.3 terabytes of space.
-Uncompressed, this data set comes to more than 9 terabytes.
-The same data in a ZS file with the default settings takes just 0.8 terabytes -- more than 35% smaller than the current distribution format, and 10x smaller than the raw data.
+Uncompressed, this data set comes to more than 9 terabytes (and would be even more if loaded into a database).
+The same data in a ZS file with the default settings (bzip2 compression) takes just 0.8 terabytes -- more than 35% smaller than the current distribution format, and 10x smaller than the raw data.

+..
+Benchmarks in next paragraph:

+   On hericium.ucsd.edu:

+      # raw gunzip
+      njsmith@hericium:/local/scratch/njs/google_books_ngrams_v2$ gunzip -c googlebooks-eng-us-all-3gram-20120701-th.gz  | pv -rabt > /dev/null
+      506GB 0:47:34 [ 181MB/s] [ 181MB/s]

+      # ZS dump bz2, 32 CPUs
+      njsmith@hericium:/local/scratch/njs/google_books_ngrams_v2$ zs dump google-books-eng-us-all-2012070
+      1-3gram.zs --prefix="th" | pv -rabt >/dev/null
+      25.6GB 0:01:25 [ 291MB/s] [ 308MB/s]]
+      ^C

+      # ZS dump bz2, 8 CPUs (note -j7 b/c this does not count the main thread)
+      njsmith@hericium:/local/scratch/njs/google_books_ngrams_v2$ zs dump -j7 google-books-eng-us-all-201
+      20701-3gram.zs --prefix="th" | pv -rabt >/dev/null
+      25.9GB 0:02:11 [ 239MB/s] [ 210MB/s]
+      ^C

-* ZS files are **fast**: Decompression of ZS files can be parallelized over multiple CPUs, which is not possible with traditional compression formats like gzip.
-One of the files distributed by Google contains specifically the 3-grams which begin with the letters "th".
-Decompressing this file alone takes 30-40 minutes on a fast computer.
-But with the same ZS file described above, the speed is limited only by available processor power.
+* Nonetheless, ZS files are **fast**: ZS files allow decompression to be trivially parallelized over multiple CPUs, which is not possible with traditional compression formats like gzip.
+And this is important, because decompression is an inherently slow operation.
+Using a fast compute server for measurements, we found that gunzip can spit out data at ~180 MiB/s.
+Google distributes the 3-gram counts in many separate files; one of these, for example, contains just the 3-grams that begin with the letters "th".
+On our compute server, decompressing just this one file takes more than 45 minutes.

+  Bzip2 decompression on its own is quite a bit slower than gunzip, but with 8 CPUs and relatively crude parallelization in Python, the same server can decompress our smaller ZS file at 210 MiB/s, and in a careful implementation should scale nearly linearly with the number of CPUs.
+And of course, we have the option of choosing many different locations on the space/speed tradeoff curve: if we used gzip compression in our ZS file, it'd be roughly the same size as the current distribution format, but would decompress multiple times faster; or with LZMA compression (which will probably become the ZS default soon), decompression will be roughly twice as fast as for bzip2, and produce even smaller files.

+..
+Benchmarks in next paragraph:

+   On hericium.ucsd.edu, using file with bz2 codec:

+       %timeit list(zs.ZS("google-books-eng-us-all-20120701-3gram.zs", parallelism=0).search(prefix=b"this is fun\t1955\t"))
+       10 loops, best of 3: 21.6 ms per loop

+   "5 disk seeks" = 'zs info' says root level is 3

+   Speedup:

-* ZS files are **really, REALLY fast**: Suppose we want to know how many times the phrase "this is fun" was used in a Google-scanned book published in the USA in 1955.
+* In fact, ZS files are **really, REALLY fast**: Suppose we want to know how many different Google-scanned books published in the USA in 1955 used the phrase "this is fun".
 ZS files have a limited indexing ability that lets you quickly locate any arbitrary span of records that fall within a given sorted range, or share a certain textual prefix.
 This isn't as nice as a full-fledged database system that can query on any column, but it can be extremely useful for data sets where the first column (or first several columns) are usually used for lookup.
-In our example file, finding the "this is fun" entry takes XX disk seeks and less than XX milliseconds of CPU time -- call it XX ms all told.
-(Turns out it was used 27 times.)
-When this data is stored as gzipped text, then only way to locate an individual record, or span of similar records, is start decompressing the file from the beginning and wait until the records we want happen to scroll by, which in this case -- as noted above -- can take anywhere up to 40 minutes.
-Here, ZS is >XX times faster.
+Using our example file, finding the "this is fun" entry takes 5 disk seeks and ~20 milliseconds of CPU time -- something like 80 ms all told.
+(And hot cache performance is even better.
+The answer, by the way, is 27 books.)
+When this data is stored as gzipped text, then only way to locate an individual record, or span of similar records, is start decompressing the file from the beginning and wait until the records we want happen to scroll by, which in this case -- as noted above -- could take more than 45 minutes.
+Here, using ZS is ~35,000x faster.

 * ZS files contain **rich metadata**: In addition to the raw data records, every ZS file contains a set of structured metadata (specifically, an arbitrary `JSON <http://json.org>`_ document).
-You can use this to record column names, notes on data collection or preprocessing steps, recommended citation information, or whatever you like, and be confident that it will follow your data whereever it goes.
+You can use this to store information about the record format (e.g., column names), notes on data collection or preprocessing steps, recommended citation information, or whatever you like, and be confident that it will follow your data where-ever it goes.

 * ZS files are **network friendly**: Suppose you know you just want to look up a few individual records that are buried inside that 0.8